Joseph Lane: Later years

 Lane had taken a land claim of 1 sqmi located just north of Roseburg, Oregon, in 1851.
 He later purchased a 2000 acre ranch located about 11 mi east of that town, which he owned for a number of years before selling to a son.
 Lane also constructed a home overlooking the South Umpqua River; after his Senate term, he retired there in 1861.
 Although openly sympathetic to the Confederate cause, he remained home on his ranch; he did not participate in the war, nor did he make a return to politics after that date.
-He has been accused of keeping a personal slave as late as 1878, an assumption based on the race of the African-Indian orphan, named Peter Waldo, he raised from the age of two to seventeen.
 Lane was baptized as a Roman Catholic in 1867, and his family was reared in the same faith, but he renounced that faith shortly before his death.

+While slavery was never legal in Oregon, Lane reportedly enslaved two black children in spite of the laws; a boy named John, who was given to him as a gift, and another named Peter Waldo.
+Lane described them as "apprentices".